TiwaShadare/CIDM6330-Spring2025/README.md

 ![image](https://github.com/user-attachments/assets/6b64451d-c33a-488b-8867-27514a91c1e9)
 ## Use Cases
 The use case delineates the selection of scenarios, actors, and actions that will be the focal points of the process.
-It encompasses scenarios with considerable architectural coverage of the Human Resource Management System (HRMS), Talent Scope.
+It encompasses scenarios with considerable architectural coverage of the Human Resource Management System (HRMS).
 Additionally, it illustrates how the HRMS will be applied in various contexts.
 Below are the functionalities of the system:
 #### Job Application
 **Actor:** Applicant
 **Scenario:** Applying for a job
 * The Job Applicant creates an account in the HRMS.
 * The Job Applicant verifies their information and logs in.